-1970s, activism, archives, art, austerity, award, battle of lewisham, books, brick lane, camerawork, camerawork magazine, catalogues, central saint martins, collaboration, collectives, community, community photography, cotton industry, daniel meadows, derek smith, design, documentary, east london, ebay, exhibition, film, format19, half moon gallery, halfmoon photography workshop, heritage, jenny matthews, mike goldwater, paul trevor, photography, photomontage, political, politics, protest, ron mccormick, sales, social, symposium, talk
+1970s, activism, archive, archives, art, austerity, award, battle of lewisham, books, brick lane, camerawork, camerawork magazine, catalogues, central saint martins, collaboration, collectives, community, community photography, cotton industry, daniel meadows, derek smith, design, documentary, east london, ebay, exhibition, film, filmmaking, format19, four corners, half moon gallery, halfmoon photography workshop, heritage, jenny matthews, lisa warren, mike goldwater, paul trevor, photography, photomontage, political, politics, protest, ron mccormick, sales, social

 We are delighted to be showing at FORMAT19 International Photography Festival.
 Our exhibition reactivates the archives of Camerawork magazine, situating its radical approach within the context of our current social and political moment.

 The exhibition explores Camerawork's focus on 'history from below': working lives and communities, protest movements and the use of photography in oppositional culture.
 Archival touring exhibition posters are shown alongside.